Travel

 General Information

-Students who plan to travel outside the United States must obtain a Travel Signature on their Form I-20 (F-1 International Students) or Form DS-2019 (J-1 Exchange Students).
+Students who plan to travel outside the United States must obtain a travel signature on their Form I-20 (F-1 International Students) or Form DS-2019 (J-1 Exchange Students).

-A Travel Signature on the Form I-20 or Form DS-2019 is valid for one year or until the program end date (whichever comes first) and may be used for multiple re-entries.
+A travel signature on the Form I-20 or Form DS-2019 is valid for one year or until the program end date (whichever comes first) and may be used for multiple re-entries.

 Students who must travel outside the United States due to a personal, family, and/or medical emergency during university closures should email f1@sfsu.edu (F-1 international students) or exchange@sfsu.edu (exchange students).